Shuguang Zhang: QTY Code

 Less widely-known, Zhang invented the QTY Code as a systematic method of rendering insoluble peptide sequences water-soluble, to facilitate biochemical research, while retaining the native conformation and functionality.

 In 2011, Shuguang Zhang started to design membrane proteins, because there are ~26% of genes that code for membrane proteins in genomes which are crucial for both internal and external cellular communications.

 He conceived a simple molecular QTY Code, namely Glutamine (Q), Threonine (T) and Tyrosine (Y) to systematically replace the hydrophobic amino acids Leucine (L), Valine (V), Isoleucine (I), and Phenylalanine (F) in the 7 transmembrane alpha-helices of G protein-coupled receptors (GPCRs).
 Thus, it changes the water-insoluble form of membrane proteins, including GPCRs, into a water-soluble form.

-The QTY code results suggest that despite 46%-56% transmembrane alpha-helices changes, water-soluble QTY variants still maintain stable structures and biological function, namely, ligand-binding activities.
-This simple QTY code is a likely useful tool and has big impact for designs of water-soluble variants of previously water-insoluble and perhaps aggregated proteins, including amyloids.
+The QTY code results suggest that despite 46%-56% transmembrane alpha-helices changes, water-soluble QTY analogs still maintain stable structures and biological function, namely, ligand-binding activities.
+This simple QTY code is a likely useful tool and has big impact for designs of water-soluble analogs of previously water-insoluble and perhaps aggregated proteins, including amyloids.